lacareer/aws-serverless/Decoupled-Microservices/wild-rydes-async-messaging/code/lab-3/ReadMe-L3.md

 The service can be enhanced further to notify customers once all the service providers have responded or have exceeded the time for them to respond.

 <!-- Build the lab artifacts from source -->
 We provide you with an AWS SAM  template which we will use to bootstrap the initial state.
-In the bash tab (at the bottom) in you AWS Cloud9 IDE, run the following commands to build the lab code:
+In the bash tab (at the bottom) in your IDE, run the following commands to build the lab code:

     cd ~/environment/wild-rydes-async-messaging/code/lab-3
     sam build